-How To Pack Your Trade In Guitar Guide
+How To Pack Your Guitar for Shipping Guide

 Packing your Guitar or Amp for its journey to Port Mac Guitars is a simple and easy process, but is one of extreme importance.
-It is your responsibility that your Trade In Item is packed well.
-It is a rare occurance, but a poorly or negligently packed Item can result in damage during the shipping process and may result in Port Mac Guitars rejecting your Trade In.
+It is your responsibility that your Item is packed well.

-The safe arrival of your potential Trade In to us can be achieved by just taking a bit of time to ensure your Item is packed well.
+The safe arrival of your Item to us can be achieved by just taking a bit of time to ensure your Item is packed well.

 STEP 1: CLEAN AND CASE YOUR GUITAR